This example is to

 Suppose the first principle requirements yielded the following moment.

-top down, the following stresses and factors of safety are present within
+Starting from the top down, the following stresses and factors of safety are present

 this is the governing stress for the wood.